hazelcast/hazelcast-python-client/docs/data_structures.rst

 - :class:`~hazelcast.proxy.map.Map` is a distributed dictionary.
 It lets you read from and write to a Hazelcast map with methods such as get and put.
 - :class:`~hazelcast.proxy.queue.Queue` is a Concurrent, blocking, distributed, observable queue.
 You can add an item in one member and remove it from another one.
-- :class:`~hazelcast.proxy.ringbuffer.RingBuffer` is implemented for reliable eventing system.
+- :class:`~hazelcast.proxy.ringbuffer.Ringbuffer` is implemented for reliable eventing system.
 It is also a distributed data structure.
 - :class:`~hazelcast.proxy.set.Set` is Concurrent, distributed implementation of ``Set``
 - :class:`~hazelcast.proxy.list.List` is similar to Hazelcast Set.
 The only difference is that it allows duplicate elements and preserves their order.
 - :class:`~hazelcast.proxy.multi_map.MultiMap` is a specialized Hazelcast map.
 It is a distributed data structure where you can store multiple values for a single key.